SAP/ui5-webcomponents/docs/dev/Metadata.md

 When `managedSlots` is set to `true`:
  - The framework will invalidate this UI5 Web Component, whenever its children are added/removed/rearranged (and additionally when invalidated, if `invalidateOnChildChange` is set).
- - If any of this UI5 Web Component's children are custom elements, the framework will await until they are all defined and upgraded, before rendering the component for the first time.
  - The framework will create properties for each slot on this UI5 Web Component's instances for easier access to the slotted children.
 For example, if there are `header`, `content` and `footer` slots, there will be respectively `header`, `content` and `footer` properties of type `Array` holding the slotted children for each slot.